 The present perfect tense (минало неопределено време), sometimes just called the perfect tense, is a Bulgarian tense very close to the English present perfect (its name translates literally as past indefinite tense but it is usually called the present perfect, in English).

-The English name is maybe a bit confusing, as this is actually another past tense, like the past aorist and the past imperfect, that you already know.
+The English name may be a bit confusing, as this is actually another past tense, like the past aorist and the past imperfect, that you already know.

 Let's contrast it with the aorist (preterite):